Why You Should Use An ERP For Nonprofits: The Breakdown

-Without a doubt, you use various tools to manage all of the different aspects of your nonprofit on a daily basis.
-To do so, you probably use one tool for your website, another for your emails, and another different one for your events.
+Without a doubt, you use various nonprofit pro tools on a daily basis.
+To do so, you probably use one for your website, another for your emails, and another different one for your events.

 However, these tools are most likely not interconnected.
 Multiplying the number of programs used makes managing your nonprofit more complex, which can take its toll and reduce overall efficiency.